topherbc/src-vinyl-tracker/README.md

 2. Open `index.html` in your browser
 3. Click the settings icon in the top-right corner to add your Discogs API credentials

-## Discogs API Credentials
+## Discogs Authentication

-To use the search functionality, you'll need to register for a Discogs API key:
+The application uses OAuth to authenticate with Discogs, providing a secure and user-friendly experience:

+### Setting Up Discogs OAuth

 1. Create an account at [Discogs](https://www.discogs.com/) if you don't have one
 2. Go to [Discogs Developer Settings](https://www.discogs.com/settings/developers)